AngelLagr/ML-Asteroid-Impact-Prediction/README.md

 For the dangerous asteroid: BAM!
 It was correctly flagged as Dangerous.

 For YRA 2024?
-The model calmly predicted it as Non-Dangerous.
+The model predicted it as Non-Dangerous.
 Phew! 😅

 So, no need to start building your fallout shelters just yet!
 We've got the cosmic threat under control... for now.